marklogic-community/corb2/METRICS.md

     * Start and end times
     * Average transaction time
     * Total tasks
-    * Total Number of failed tasks
+    * Total number of failed tasks
  * **Are connection strings or passwords logged to the error log?**
     * No.
 * **How can I save the metrics as a Document to the database?**